Resident Evil 2: Sales

 Resident Evil 2 was promoted with a $5,000,000 advertising campaign.
-In Italy, the game reached 100,000 pre-orders, worth over 12 billion lire or $6,600,000.
+In Italy, it reached 100,000 pre-orders, worth over 12 billion lire or $6,600,000.
 It became the fastest-selling video game in North America.
 On the weekend following its release, more than 380,000 copies were sold, grossing $19,000,000.
 It therefore surpassed the opening revenue of all but one Hollywood movie at that time and broke previous sales records set by the video games Final Fantasy VII and Super Mario 64.
 After one and a half months, the game's global sales had topped 3 million copies, with 1.9 million sold in Japan and over a million sold in the United States.